Widget Guide

 1. Time Window

-The time window represents the interval used to fetch time-series data for charts.
-It is especially useful for time-series charts like Area, Line, Bar, Pie charts, and Route Maps.
+The time window defines the interval over which data is fetched for visualizations.
+It is particularly relevant for widgets like Area, Line, Bar, Pie, Gauge charts, Route maps and Value cards.

 -